Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 INSERT INTO Classroom VALUES ('SIT123', NULL, 'tiered');
 ```

-Do you think above's `INSERT` statement with a NULL capacity will work?
-What happens if you try to insert a 0 capacity?
-Try it out!

 Note: The `CONSTRAINT` clause used in Example 2 can be used for all kinds of integrity constraints, not just for CHECK.
 It allows to introduce names per constraint which can be very helpful to later identify constraint violations.

 ### CREATE DOMAIN